wigig-tools/qd-interpreter/README.md

 When the oracle mode is used, you can activate plots generation for deeper analysis.
 To do so, the option `--curves` must be used.

-The plots availabe are:
+The plots available are:
-* Receiver Power
+* Receiver Power.
-* Received Power per Codebook Sector for the transmitter codebook complete Sector Sweep
+* Received Power per Codebook Sector for the transmitter codebook complete Sector Sweep.
 * Power Spectral Density.
 Please note that this plot is not available when `dataMode` is set to preprocessed.

 To visualize the plots, use the following command:
 `python qdVisualizer.py --s LRoom --sls --dataMode online --curves`

-The video below shows how to visualize these 3 plots AP (device 0) to STA (device 1) and STA to AP.
+The video below shows how to visualize the 3 available plotss from AP (device 0) to STA (device 1) and from STA to AP.

 <img src="docs/gif/LROOMSLSCurves.gif" alt="drawing">